 One of the greatest and most imposing Buddhist centers in Japan

 The 25 meter-high Daimon Gate welcomes visitors into this World Heritage site, dedicated to esoteric Buddhism.
-Stroll through some 1,200 years of history in this vast, peaceful complex, with over 100 temples scattered throughout the grounds.
+Stroll through over 1,200 years of history in this vast, peaceful complex, with over 100 temples scattered throughout the grounds.

 - Treat your body to some spiritually healthy Buddhist cuisine